 6. Always preach true democracy, but seize power as fast and as ruthlessly as possible.

 7. By encouraging government extravagance, destroy its credit and produce fear of inflation with rising prices and general discontent.

 8. Foment unnecessary strikes in vital industries, encourage civil disorders, and foster a lenient and soft attitude on the part of government toward such disorders.

 9. By specious argument cause the breakdown of the old moral virtues, honesty, sobriety, continence, faith in the pledged word, ruggedness.

 10. Cause the registration of all firearms on some pretext, with a view to confiscating them and leaving the populace helpless.

 Now, stop and think — how many of these rules are being carried out in this nation today?
 I don’t see how any thinking person can truthfully say that the Communists do not have any part in the chaos that is upsetting our nation.
 Or is it just one big coincidence?
 I doubt it.

-Circulation of this list really took off during the height of the Cold War in 1954 (the same year that a military defeat by Viet Minh Communists forced the French out of Indochina, and Senator Joseph McCarthy charged that communists had infiltrated the CIA and the atomic weapons industry) after Florida state attorney George A. Brautigam endorsed the document as genuine, and for many years afterward, printed versions of the list included Brautigam’s statement of its authenticity and reproduced his signature at the bottom.
+Circulation of this list really took off during the height of the Cold War in 1954, the same year that a military defeat by Viet Minh Communists forced the French out of Indochina, and Senator Joseph McCarthy charged that communists had infiltrated the CIA and the atomic weapons industry.
+That year was when Florida state attorney George A. Brautigam endorsed the document as genuine, and for many years afterward, printed versions of the list included Brautigam’s statement of its authenticity and reproduced his signature at the bottom.

 The rules have to do with dividing people into hostile groups, encouraging government extravagance, and fomenting “unnecessary” strikes in vital industries.
 What we have lost, the list suggests, is a world without dissent, budget deficits, inflation and labor unrest.